sepsis-omics/tutorials/docs/modules/cmdline_assembly_v2/index.md

     How do long- and short-read assembly methods differ?

     ???
 "Answer"
-         short reads: De Bruijn graphs; long reads: a move back towards simpler overlap-layout-consensus methods.
+         Short reads are usually assembled with De Bruijn graphs.
+For long reads, there is a move back towards simpler overlap-layout-consensus methods.

 !!! note "Question"
     Where can we find out the what the approximate genome size should be for the species being assembled?

     ???
 "Answer"
-        NCBI Genomes - enter species name - click on Genome Assembly and Annotation report - sort table by clicking on the column header Size (Mb) - look at range of sizes in this column.
+        Go to NCBI Genomes, enter species name, click on Genome Assembly and Annotation report, sort table by clicking on the column header Size (Mb), look at range of sizes in this column.

 !!! note "Question"
     In the assembly output, what are the unassembled reads?
 Why are they there?

     ???
 "Answer"
+        Reads and low-coverage contigs that were not used in the assembly.

 !!! note "Question"
     What are the corrected reads?
 How did canu correct the reads?

     ???
 "Answer"
+        Canu builds overlaps between reads.
+The consensus is used to correct the reads.

 !!! note "Question"
     Where could you view the output .gfa and what would it show?

     ???
 "Answer"
+        A useful program is [Bandage](https://rrwick.github.io/Bandage/).
+If the assembly has multiple contigs, the assembly graph shows how these are connected.

 ## 5. Trim and circularise